-Based on the liquidation preferences under the Certificate of Incorporation and assuming sufficient assets available for distribution to the Company's stockholders, upon a Liquidation Event, holders of Redeemable Preferred Stock would be entitled to receive \$0.6581 per share for Series A redeemable convertible preferred stock, \$0.6581 per share for Series B-1 and B-2 redeemable convertible preferred stock, \$0.2081 per share for Series C redeemable convertible preferred stock, \$0.54617142 per share for Series D-2 and D-3 redeemable convertible preferred stock and \$0.62398475 per share for Series E redeemable convertible preferred stock (in each case, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization).
+Based on the liquidation preferences under the Certificate of Incorporation and assuming sufficient assets available for distribution to the Company's stockholders, upon a Liquidation Event, holders of Redeemable Preferred Stock would be entitled to receive \$0.6581 per share for Series A redeemable convertible preferred stock, \$0.6581 per share for Series B-1 and B-2 redeemable convertible preferred stock, \$0.2081 per share for Series C redeemable convertible preferred stock, \$0.5043 per share for Series D-1 redeemable convertible preferred stock, \$0.54617142 per share for Series D-2 and D-3 redeemable convertible preferred stock and \$0.62398475 per share for Series E redeemable convertible preferred stock (in each case, subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization).

-In the event that the assets available for distribution to the Company's stockholders are not sufficient to permit payment in full to the holders of Redeemable Preferred Stock, the holders of the Senior Preferred Stock are entitled to receive such amount prior to and in preference of the holders of the Series B-1 and B-2 redeemable convertible preferred stock and Series A redeemable convertible preferred stock are entitled to receive such amount prior to and in preference of the holders of Series A redeemable convertible preferred stock are entitled to receive such amount prior to and in preference of the holders of Series A redeemable convertible preferred stock.
+In the event that the assets available for distribution to the Company's stockholders are not sufficient to permit payment in full to the holders of Redeemable Preferred Stock, the holders of the Senior Preferred Stock are entitled to receive such amount prior to and in preference of the holders of the Series B-1 and B-2 redeemable convertible preferred stock and Series A redeemable convertible preferred stock, and the holders of Series B-1 and B-2 redeemable convertible preferred stock are entitled to receive such amount prior to and in preference of the holders of Series B-1 and B-2 redeemable convertible preferred stock are entitled to receive such amount prior to and in preference of the holders of Series A redeemable convertible preferred stock.